 So, the State Board used data from 2001 to late 2015, in developing the proposed regulations.
 The data revealed 471 wells with confirmed detections above five parts per trillion and with a range of detections from five parts per trillion to over 10,000 parts per trillion.
 All but a few of the sources with detections were groundwater sources.

 So this map shows areas in the Central Valley with groundwater sources, which have average concentrations of 1,2,3-TCP above five parts per trillion.
 There are also areas of contamination along Los Angeles County extending out towards San Bernardino.
-And this map is not intended to be reflected of the entirety of statewide contamination.
+And this map is not intended to be reflective of the entirety of statewide contamination.

 So for the health effects, 1,2,3-TCP is considered to be a carcinogen or a cancer-causing substance.
-And exposure routes to 1,2,3-TCP through drinking water are from consuming contaminated water or from the inhalation of water vapor that may contain 1,2,3-TCP such steam from a hot shower.
+And exposure routes to 1,2,3-TCP through drinking water are from consuming contaminated water or from the inhalation of water vapor that may contain 1,2,3-TCP such as steam from a hot shower.

 In 2009, the Office of Environmental Health Hazard Assessment, or OEHHA, set a public health goal of 0.7 parts per trillion in drinking water.
-The public health goal represents a level of contamination that would result in 1 in 1 million developing cancer after drinking two liters of water per day and breathing air containing 1,2,3-TCP over a 70-year lifetime.
-Public health goals represent a target for the State Water Board, when developing standards that are not required to be attainable at the time they are set.
+The public health goal represents a level of contamination that would result in 1 in 1 million people developing cancer after drinking two liters of water per day and breathing air containing 1,2,3-TCP over a 70-year lifetime.
+Public health goals represent a target for the State Water Board, when developing standards but are not required to be attainable at the time they are set.
 They are a measure of that one in a million goal.

 VICE CHAIR MOORE: Mr. Rounds, real quick on that, a question?
 I was curious, or if you could explain, is there a controlling factor?
 Is it exposure through water or exposure through air that is driving the 0.7 endpoint or are they additive?